Application and Eligibility

 What are the housing options available?

-There are many different housing options and they vary from site to site.
-Please reference the housing
+There are many different housing options and they vary by location.
+Please reference the Housing

 What if I don't have my flight booked before the Final Forms and Payment due date?

-Your flight form and itinerary are due 4 weeks prior to the start date of your program.
-If we receive the information any later than that, we may not be able to arrange for you to be picked up at the airport.
+Your flight itinerary and travel form should be submitted no later than 4 weeks prior to the start date of your program, and this due date will be reflected in your portal.
+If you submit it after this due date, we may not be able to arrange for you to be picked up at the airport.

 Does ISA arrange group flights?
 Is this included in the price of the program?